-At the start of the series, Sakura is intelligent and book-smart, but she lacks practical combat skills and self-confidence.
-She was born to ordinary parents and does not possess the natural abilities of her teammates, Naruto Uzumaki and Sasuke Uchiha.
-While Naruto carries the legacy of the Uzumaki clan and is a jinchuriki, Sasuke is a prodigy of the Uchiha clan.
-Sakura, by contrast, must work harder to earn her strength, which makes her journey relatable to many fans who feel they start at a disadvantage in life.
+Sakura, at the start of the series, is intelligent and book-smart, but she is not adept at fighting and lacks self-confidence.
+She has normal parents and lacks natural abilities compared to her teammates, Naruto Uzumaki and Sasuke Uchiha.
+Although Naruto has the heritage of the Uzumaki clan and is a jinchuriki, Sasuke, on the other hand, is the genius of the Uchiha clan.
+Sakura, however, has to work doubly hard in order to acquire strength, making it easier for viewers to identify with her as they themselves feel as if they are laboring in life.

 How Sakura Became a Shinobi to Reckon With